 Now, we’re clear on what sales collateral is.
 But why is it important?

 Sales collateral drives sales effectiveness and sales efficiency.
 When it’s done well, it engages buyers with the right information at the right time in the right format.
-Outstanding collateral can accelerate the sales cycle, which means sales reps can close deals faster.
+Outstanding collateral can accelerate the sales cycle, so sales reps can close deals faster.
 When reps can close more deals, your revenue will grow.

 What are the different types of sales collateral?